Dobsonian Astrophotography: What You Can (and Can’t) Do

 Category: Learn

-While even the best Dobs aren’t exactly the ideal kit for deep-sky astrophotography, they are fabulous for shooting the planets, especially if equipped with some form of motorized tracking.
+While I know that even the best Dobs aren’t exactly the ideal kit for deep-sky astrophotography, they’re still fabulous for shooting the planets—especially if I’ve equipped it with some form of motorized tracking.
 Indeed, many of the best planetary imagers in the world use large GoTo Dobsonian telescopes.
-All it takes is a suitable planetary camera, a Barlow lens, and a laptop.
-Unless you can house a very large Cassegrain telescope in an observatory, a big Dobsonian is the best planetary imaging scope you can really ask for.
+From what I’ve seen (and done myself), all it takes is a suitable planetary camera, a Barlow lens, and a laptop.

 Tracking Limitations of Dobsonians

 As compared to equatorial mounts in deep sky astrophotography setups, any Dobsonian mount is of the alt-azimuth design, which means that the telescope pivots up-down and left-to-right.
 This is more complicated to motorize into something that automatically tracks.
-GoTo Dobsonians track by making a “stair-step” motion on both the altitude and azimuth axes as they track.
-This causes an effect called field rotation, which blurs photographic exposures longer than about 30 seconds or so.
-In any case, even good GoTo Dobsonians rarely have the tracking precision of a GoTo equatorial mount and can’t be autoguided to compensate for the buildup of tiny mechanical tracking errors.

 Lunar, Planetary, and Solar Imaging with Dobsonians: How It’s Done

-Planetary imaging with Dobsonians (and thus, by extension, photography of the Moon and the Sun with a proper filter) is done the same way you’d shoot the planets with any other telescope.
-You install a Barlow lens to boost the focal ratio to f/20-f/30 for appropriate image scale, and then attach a small high-speed planetary camera like the ZWO ASI224MC.
-You shoot video for a few minutes with a connected laptop or PC, then process the raw footage with stacking software such as Registax or AutoStakkert.
-Once the image is stacked, final processing is done with Photoshop or GIMP, and boom, you’ve got a (hopefully) sharp image, better than anything the eye could possibly reveal but, of course, displayed on a screen.
+I install a Barlow lens to boost the focal ratio to f/20-f/30 for appropriate image scale, and then attach a small high-speed planetary camera.
+I then shoot video for a few minutes with a connected laptop or PC, then process the raw footage with stacking software such as Registax or AutoStakkert.

-The Barlow lenses you’ll need to use for planetary imaging with a Dobsonian mean you can forget about the need for a coma corrector for all but the fastest Dobsonians when doing this type of astrophotography.
-Focusing can be a bit tricky; however, a dual-speed or motor focuser makes life a lot easier.
+The Barlow lenses I’ll need to use for planetary imaging with a Dobsonian mean I can forget about the need for a coma corrector for all but the fastest Dobsonians.

 Deep-Sky Astrophotography with Dobsonian Telescopes

-Deep-sky astrophotography can be done with a motorized (either GoTo or EQ platform) Dobsonian.
-However, as mentioned previously, there are a lot of limitations.
 In addition to the aforementioned constraints, you may also have trouble getting your telescope to even reach focus with most cameras, which could put a damper on any attempt.
-However, there’s no difference as to the gear; a DSLR, mirrorless camera, or color astronomy camera is ideal, and you’ll want to shoot at the telescope’s native focal ratio.
-A coma corrector is also good to have.
+However, there’s no difference as to the gear; a DSLR, mirrorless camera, or color astronomy camera is ideal, and I shoot at the telescope’s native focal ratio.
+I also find a coma corrector to be good to have.

-Even if you can eliminate noise, deep-sky astrophotography with a Dobsonian tends to be lacking in overall splendor compared to the results achieved with modest astrophotography setups in a fraction of the time.
 However, you might be surprised at what stacks of 10- to 30-second frames can reveal on brighter targets.
-The longer focal length of many Dobsonians compared to an astrophotography rig means that you can get considerably closer-up shots of many targets.
+The longer focal length of many Dobsonians compared to an astrophotography rig means that I can get considerably closer-up shots of many targets.
 Some amateurs go a step further and “live stack” these images in real-time on a screen in front of them to “observe” the night sky photographically in almost-real time; this form of the hobby is known as “electronically assisted astronomy”.

 Smartphone Astrophotography with Dobsonians

-Smartphones can also be used for astrophotography with Dobsonians.
-While you can actually get some acceptable planetary images with the right eyepiece, smartphone adapter, and phone camera, it is extremely hard to shoot consistently good videos in this manner, and the result will likely be worse than a dedicated camera at a similar or greater cost.
-The main targets here are the Moon and deep-sky objects.
+I’ve also played around with smartphone astrophotography with Dobsonians.
+While I can actually get some acceptable planetary images with the right eyepiece, smartphone adapter, and phone camera, it is extremely hard to shoot consistently good videos in this manner.
+The result is often worse than a dedicated camera at a similar or greater cost.

 Shooting the Moon (or Sun, with an appropriate filter) with your smartphone at the eyepiece is pretty straightforward with any telescope; just point and shoot.
-Video on most phones actually greatly degrades the resolution; if you want to get sharper lunar images, the best way is to shoot bursts of a few hundred frames and then stack the final images.
+Video on most phones actually greatly degrades the resolution.
+If you want to get sharper lunar images, the best way is to shoot bursts of a few hundred frames and then stack the final images.
 Drift, of course, is pretty obvious and can be compensated for with gentle nudges if your telescope doesn’t track.

 Zane Landers